I-5-3-21.National Adjudication Team Instructions

 This TI is issued in accordance with the final rule, “Extension of Sunset Date for Attorney Advisor Program,” which became effective on June 5, 2015.
 See 80 FR 31990.
 The final rule extended the AA program until August 4, 2017.
 See 20 CFR 404.942 and 416.1442.
 This TI replaces any internal instruction previously provided through other mechanisms (e.g., memorandum or bulletin).

 This TI applies to AAs selected for the National Adjudication Team (NAT).
 Only AAs selected for the NAT are allowed to participate in the AA program.
-Other AAs within ODAR or in other components, regardless of prior involvement in an AA program, are not authorized to participate in the AA program.
+Other AAs within OHO or in other components, regardless of prior involvement in an AA program, are not authorized to participate in the AA program.

 The AA program was reinstated in November 2007.
-At that time, certain hearing office (HO) AAs, HO directors (HOD), and group supervisors (GS), as well as designated AAs in an ODAR regional office (RO), were authorized to issue fully favorable OTR decisions.
+At that time, certain hearing office (HO) AAs, HO directors (HOD), and group supervisors (GS), as well as designated AAs in a regional office (RO), were authorized to issue fully favorable OTR decisions.
 Each AA was given a unique decisionmaker code in the Case Processing and Management System (CPMS) using the 8XXX series (e.g., 8001, 8002, 8A00, 8A01, etc.).

 The claimant's impairment(s) met or medically equaled one of the listed impairments in Appendix 1 to Subpart P of Part 404 (listing);